Nines (rapper): 2015–2017: One Foot In and One Foot Out

-2018–present: Crabs in a Bucket, Crop Circle trilogy, and Quit While You're Ahead
+2018–present: Crabs in a Bucket, Crop Circle trilogy, Quit While You're Ahead & Lost Tapes

 In early April 2018, Nines released his first single since the release of his debut album, "I See You Shining", alongside a music video.
 It peaked at number 37 on the UK Singles Chart, becoming Nines' first and highest-charting single.
 It was later revealed to serve as the lead single to Nines' second album, Crop Circle, which was announced three days before no release.
 It was released on 20 April 2018 by XL Recordings.

 Crabs in a Bucket was released on 28 August 2020 by Zino Records and Warner Records.
 It is the follow-up to Nines' second album, Crop Circle (2018).
 The album features guest appearances from Headie One, Roy Woods, Nafe Smallz, NorthSideBenji, NSG, Tiggs da Author, among others.
 It reached number one on the UK Albums Chart.

 Crop Circle 2 was released on 28 April 2023 through Zino Records and Warner Music UK.
 It is the direct follow-up to Nines' second album, Crop Circle released in 2018.
 Nines also wrote and directed a short film by the same name featuring many songs from the album.
 Later that year, Nines released the third instalment to his Crop Circle album trilogy, Crop Circle 3, independently through Zino Records on 6 October 2023, along with the self-written and directed short film of the same name.

 On 27 September 2024, Nines released his sixth and final studio album Quit While You're Ahead.
 Alongside the album, Nines confirmed the news of his last-ever headline show, which took place at London’s iconic O2 Arena on 27 November 2024.

+On 23 July 2026, Nines returned to the music industry with a new compilation project titled Lost Tapes, with the new project consisting of unreleased songs from previous projects.
+The project was announced on Nines's Instagram only 24 hours before its release.